mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 `_config.yml`

 The folder `_posts` is where all your posts will go; the one that’s already in there is Jekyll’s default post.
 For ease of creating your first post, I recommend just going into the default post and replacing the content with your own.
-But do not remove the part that says:
+You'll need a text editor or IDE to do that.
+I used VSCode, but you could use notepad or something.
+But whatever you do,  do not remove the part that says:
 {% highlight markdown %}
 ---
 layout: post